Mobile Healthcare Series: When Hospitals Embrace Social & Tech, Patients Win

 Scott & White Healthcare used Twitter during the Fort Hood attack in November of 2009.
 Through Twitter, the hospital provided updates on ER access, announced hospital operation status, re-tweeted news from the Red Cross, and communicated with reporters.
 As a result of their efforts, Scott & White Healthcare’s Twitter followers increased 78% in three days and the hospital was listed on the front page of Twitter as a trending topic.

-In 2009, Henry Ford Hospital became one of the first medical centers to Tweet a live procedure, giving a complete play-by-play of the removal of a cancerous tumor in a patient’s kidney.
+Henry Ford Hospital became one of the first medical centers to Tweet a live procedure, giving a complete play-by-play of the removal of a cancerous tumor in a patient’s kidney.
 Followers of this operation included other doctors, medical students, patients who would be having a similar procedure, and others who were just plain curious about medicine.
 Live-tweeting an operation makes medicine more accessible to the average person by presenting a completely unknown process in a familiar, understandable format.
 Besides helping someone who is nervous about an upcoming surgery become more familiar with the procedure, social media can be a great way to augment a hospital’s marketing plan.
 Instead of relying on traditional advertising routes to promote a medical center’s technological advancements, talented staff, or satisfied patients, these organizations can use a social media campaign as a softer and friendlier way to promote themselves.
 In addition to marketing benefits, creating a buzz around the hospital helps attract better doctors and medical students.
 Many other medical centers have followed Henry Ford Hospital’s lead and began tweeting from the operating room as well.

 Although the trend of hospitals getting involved in social media has been slow to catch on, many medical centers have been quick to embrace mobile technology in some very exciting ways.